 2. Find a great talent pool

 Once you know what kind of content experts you need, where do you find writers with the relevant skills?
 One option is to reach out to professionals through hiring platforms like LinkedIn.
 Alternatively, today there are several great freelance marketplaces like PeoplePerHour, UpWork and Freelancer that give you access to millions of skilled professionals from around the world.
 These marketplaces have refined search tools that let you filter and shortlist people whose skills are the best match for your requirements.
-For a more selective talent pool, you can also look at exclusive services like Plus Works, which operates as a new-age recruiter within the freelance marketplace.
-Plus Works handpicks, verifies and shortlists the best freelancers from a global pool of millions, connecting you to only those who will best meet your needs.
+For a more selective talent pool, you can also look at exclusive services like TalentDesk.io, which operate as new-age recruiters within the freelance marketplace.

 3. Follow a rigorous selection process